pbrimmer/Cambridgeator/README.md

 > Life has to be a set of molecules that can mutually catalyze one another’s formation.
 > &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; -- Stuart Kauffman, [Interview with Jim Rutt](https://jimruttshow.blubrry.net/the-jim-rutt-show-transcripts/transcript-of-episode-18-stuart-kauffman-on-complexity-biology-t-a-p/)

+The origin of life problem involves the transition from chemistry to biology.
+We can explore the edges of this transition by seeing how chemistry can exhibit certain life-like behavior.
+Life undergoes cycles, such as circadian cycles and biochemical cycles, metabolic cycles and reproductive cycles.
+Chemistry alcan also undergo cycles.
+Chemical cycles are not evidence of life, but they are examples where chemical matter exhibits certain life-like properties.

+In addition...

 ![Formose Reaction, from White & Rimmer 2024](formose_white.jpg) **The formose reaction, showing interfering side reactions, from Rimmer & White, 2024, Accounts of Chemical Research, [https://doi.org/10.1021/acs.accounts.4c00247](https://pubs.acs.org/doi/10.1021/acs.accounts.4c00247)**